taxpat/acc_NLP/docs/book/intro.md

 ## Project Background

-I had read a few accounting papers that used natural language processing, a methodology and research area combination that I found interesting.
+I read a few accounting papers that used natural language processing, a methodology and research area combination that I found interesting.
 This interest led me to taking a class in text analysis.
 From week 1, we were to start brainstorming a final project idea—something that could be a useful tool or project.
 Wanting to be an accounting researcher, I wanted to create something that could support accounting PhDs in their research.
 With this goal in mind, where was I to begin?

 With a limited knowledge of NLP, both in techniques and in use-cases, I began considering broad objectives and potential datasets for accounting research.
 Of course we have disclosures, 10-k footnotes, and earning announcements and other meeting transcripts, but what other data was out there and what could be done with it?